eegsynth/eegsynth/module/launchcontrol/README.md

 # Launch Control Module

 The purpose of this module is to process input MIDI commands from a Novation LaunchControl or LaunchControlXL digital control surface.
-The values of the sliders and knobs are sent as control signals to the REDIS buffer.
-The button press and release events are sent as triggers to the REDIS buffer.
+The values of the sliders and knobs are sent as control signals to the Redis buffer.
+The button press and release events are sent as triggers to the Redis buffer.

 For the buttons you can specify whether they should respond as push buttons (on/off) or as toggle buttons.